sourcegraph/handbook/content/direction/enablement/index.md

 ### Strengthen support of code management systems

-As we broaden our reach, prospects and customers look to us to support a large variety of code management systems, in a way that is robust and scalable.
-We want to provide our user base the means to simply, easily, and reliably connect to all common code management systems.
+As we broaden our reach, prospects and customers look to us to support a large variety of source code management (SCM) systems, in a way that is robust and scalable.
+We want to provide our user base the means to simply, easily, and reliably connect to all common SCMs.

 ### Enrich education and documentation systems